Tenant Services Agreement

 B. REMOVAL OF ITEMS.
 Tenant also agrees to leave his/her space clean and properly sufficient for the next resident, at the time of check-out.
 ALL Tenant’s items must be removed from drawers, closets and other personal spaces.
 ALL Tenant’s personal frozen, refrigerated, cabinet, pantry, cleaning and toiletry items must be removed from the housing unit.

 C. INSPECTION AND CLEANING CHARGE.
-If upon inspection by The WIHN at or about the time of check-out, it is determined that the vacated space is not cleaned and properly sufficient for the next resident, Tenant agrees to pay The WIHN a fifty dollar ($50.00) cleaning service charge.
+If upon inspection by The WIHN at or about the time of check-out, it is determined that the vacated space is not cleaned and properly sufficient for the next resident, Tenant agrees to pay The WIHN a one-hundred dollar ($100.00) cleaning service charge.

 D. LEFT ITEMS.
 The WIHN will not be held liable for ANY personal belongings left on the property.
 If given due notice of left items, The WIHN will make a reasonable effort to retrieve items on Tenant’s behalf for pick-up.
 The WIHN or its agents will not be responsible for mailing left items to Tenant.